Isomorphic gcd-graphs over polynomial rings: Gcd-graphs associated with prime powers II: Spectral properties of

 We now focus on the spectral properties of $G_{P^k}(D)$.
 While several of the results in this section are similar to those in \cite{sander2018structural,sander2015so}, many are new, thanks to insights inspired by the experimental data that we generate for this project.
-We first have the following observation about Ramanujan sums.